Have Questions?

 Morning Star II believes in individualized care to make sure that their clients achieve the best possible results.
 The substance abuse treatment facility also specializes in other types of care like persons with post-traumatic stress disorder, child care for clients children, domestic violence, programs for the hearing impaired, social skills development, persons with eating disorders - among many others.
 All these services are also provided by Morning Star II in various settings like outpatient individual counseling, inpatient rehab programs, inpatient detoxification programs, short term addiction treatment centers, long term addiction treatment programs, as well as others.

 Further, it has aftercare programs designed to help you find lasting sobriety.
-These services have ensured that Morning Star II has a special place within the Huntington Station area, especially because they promote both positive short and long term outcomes for the clients who enroll into this alcohol and drug rehab program.
+These services have ensured that Morning Star II has a special place within the Huntington Station, New York area, especially because they promote both positive short and long term outcomes for the clients who enroll into this alcohol and drug rehab program.
 Lastly, Morning Star II accepts private pay, private health insurance, payment assistance, military insurance, county or local government funds, access to recovery (atr) voucher and others.

 alcohol treatment facility - Samaritan Daytop Village Inc NY